TheRealKasumi/NikoLight/documentation/build.md

 Next the PCB holds a MPU6050 motion sensor.
 It is used for interactive animations using acceleration and rotation data.
-The sensor is suitable for up to 16g's but TesLight is using a limit of 2g's currently.
+The sensor is suitable for up to 16g's but NikoLight is using a limit of 2g's currently.
 If anyone can prove to me that 2g's are not enough in a Tesla, then I will congratulate you and we can talk about setting it to 4g in the software😋.
 Hidden challenge?
 I...
 I would never challenge you to do stupid things...